❉ It’s a crash course for the ravers, as we look back on 1970s sci-fi dystopias…

 David Bowie – ‘Future Legend’, 1974.

 One of my favourite film genres is what you could call the ‘futuristic dystopia’, unless someone has since invented a less cumbersome name for it.
-This genre seemed to be one of the most prominent of the 1970s, along with road movies and disaster movies.
+This genre seemed to be one of the most prominent of the 1970s, along with road trips, conspiracy dramas and disaster flicks.
 The pessimistic seventies was like a bad hangover after a wild party, as the revolution failed to be televised.

 The best minds of the baby boomer generation either burnt out or sold out, the war in Viet Nam continued to drag on, the Watergate scandal erupted, and in the UK things were no better, with recession, oil shortages, three-day weeks, the Troubles, decaying, crime-ridden concrete jungles and British Leyland strikes every other week – A Clockwork Orange‘s Brutalist, high rise urban wastelands and dandyish bullyboys provided a visual motif for the glam rock bootboys and punks to pillage for their own states of emergency.